Back to Blog

 4. Does the vendor have FTC, DOJ, or major-court findings of deceptive marketing?
 As of May 2026, accessiBe is the only one with a federal-agency finding on the public record.

-5. What documentation does the app produce for legal defense?
-Scan history, fix records, accessibility statement, audit log — the items a defense attorney would point to as evidence of good-faith remediation.
+5. What documentation does the app produce?
+Scan history, fix records, accessibility statement, audit log — the items a merchant and counsel need to understand what changed.

 Further reading

-Scan your store free, fix violations at the source
+Scan your store first, then fix issues in the theme

 Vijaygopal Balasa, Founder, AccessComply